-If your kids/class has a love/hate relationship with geometry (or maybe a hate-hate relationship), then these hands-on geometry lessons are for you!
+If your kids/class has a love/hate relationship with geometry (or maybe a hate-hate relationship), then these hands-on geometry STEM activities are for you!

 This post was written in partnership with Geometiles.
 All opinions are my own.

 Hands-On Geometry: Boosting STEM Thinking Through Math